ink-analyzer/analyze.ink/blog/2023-08-04-introducing-ink-analyzer.md

 ## Diving Deeper

-You can learn more about the above components as well as other lower-level crates/modules used by ink!
-Analyzer, including: installation, development, usage and testing instructions, library documentation, low-level technical and architectural descriptions, and access the source code using the following resources:
+You can learn more about the above components as well as other lower-level crates/modules used by ink! analyzer, including: installation, development, usage and testing instructions, library documentation, low-level technical and architectural descriptions, and access the source code using the following resources: